zonArt/openlp/documentation/manual/source/troubleshooting.rst

 Currently OpenLP does not support PowerPoint Viewer 2010.
 PowerPoint 2010 should work correctly but there have been some issues when it does not work.
-If you have issues with PowerPoint 2010 or PowerPoint Viewer 2010 try PowerPoint 2003 or 2007 Viewer. `Download the PowerPoint 2007 viewer for free.
+If you have issues with PowerPoint 2010 or PowerPoint Viewer 2010 try the PowerPoint 2003 or 2007 Viewers. `Download the PowerPoint 2007 viewer for free.
 <http://www.microsoft.com/downloads/en/details.aspx?FamilyID=048dc840-14e1-467d-8dca-19d2a8fd7485&displaylang=en>`_

 I have PowerPoint installed but it does not show as a presentation option